 One indicator of a country’s sovereignty is being able to meet the basic needs of its people in terms of food, clothing, shelter, and security.
 In addition, countries that are recognized for their sovereignty must also be able to get along in the world community in meeting these basic needs on a global scale, one of which is by importing exports.
-Recently, Indonesia has made a history of becoming the top tuna exporting countries of the world in the past 5 years.
+Recently, Indonesia has made a history of becoming the biggest tuna exporting countries 2019 of the world in the past 5 years.

 The efforts of the Minister of Maritime Affairs and Fisheries, Susi Pudjiastuti, to sink foreign vessels seeking illegal fish in the Nusantara Sea have had significant positive impacts.
-One of them is making Indonesia the largest tuna producing country in the world.
+One of them is making Indonesia the top tuna exporting countries in the world.

 There is not joking around, Indonesia now accounts for 16 percent of global tuna production.
 The catch value per year is very large, reaching 5 billion US dollars or around Rp71 trillion (exchange rate of Rp14,200 per US dollar).
 “About one in six tuna caught worldwide over the past three years comes from Indonesia, which constitutes 16 percent of world tuna production,” Director General of Capture Fisheries M. Zulficar Mochtar was quoted by SCMP on Friday (3/22/2019).